top of page

 The wide toe box has been such a game changer for me.
 I never really noticed but that rubbing on the outside of my foot has been present my whole life, I always just thought it was normal when wearing shoes.
 But these "barefoot" style shoes don't leave me with red pinky toes and I'm not desperate to get them off when I get home.
 Just comparing my shoes now to my older shoes gives me foot pain.

 Look at the difference in width where my pinky toe would be *shudder*.
-I never got to wear that skinny shoe much because it gave me pain even in short bursts of wearing it, which is such a shame because I thought it looked cool.
+I never got to wear that skinny shoe much because it gave me pain even in short bursts of wearing it, which is such a shame.

 So if WTFF makes for a good shoe then why don't most shoes fit the bill?